New requirements in the ISO 14155 standard for Medical Device Clinical Investigations

 - Define the responsibilities of the sponsor and principal investigator;

-The third edition of this standard emphasizes the role of clinical evidence as presented in the European Medical Device Regulation [MDR] and improves the guidance provided on study design and risk management.
-It also introduces clarifications to facilitate compliance to other international standards, such as ICH-GCP.
-The main goal of the changes is to ensure that the standard keeps its global acceptance level.
-Conducting your clinical studies according to GCP is important not only to collect high quality data under ethical conditions but also for regulatory compliance in the European Union [EU] and US.
-The US Food and Drug Administration [FDA] accepts clinical data collected outside the US for market applications under the condition that GCP has been followed and FDA recognizes the ISO14155 standard for medical device trials.
+The third edition of this standard introduces clarifications to facilitate compliance with other international standards, such as ICH-GCP.
+The main goal of these changes is to ensure that the standard keeps its global acceptance level.
+Conducting clinical studies according to GCP is important not only to collect high-quality data under ethical conditions but also to meet regulatory compliance in the European Union (EU) and the United States (US).
+The US Food and Drug Administration (FDA) recognizes the ISO14155 standard for medical device trials and accept clinical data collected outside the US, under the condition that ISO14155-GCP has been followed.

 - A summary of the GCP principles, aligned with ICH-GCP;

-- Reference to registration of the clinical investigation in a publicly accessible database, such as clinicaltrials.gov
+- Reference to the registration of the clinical investigation in a publicly accessible database, such as clinicaltrials.gov

 - Guidance on risk-based monitoring and considerations when writing the monitoring plan;